roIyat/hokachan/README.md

 Important Notice
 ------------

-For news includes bug fixes and state of this vichan clone.
+For news including bug fixes and state of this vichan clone.
 [H0k4CH4N N3WS](https://hokachan.com/news.html)

-I will release dev5 sooner and probably stay on that version for a while. to see if everything is working.
-Feel free to test dev 5 and report bugs when it's released.

 Use this fork at your own risk.
 Don't use this fork if you have no knowledge of fixing your own database and content.
 If I screw something up I know how to fix my database and restore my content.
 You may not.

+Our future releases are as follows:

+dev5 currently stay on this one until september. dev6 focusing on fixes inprovements. oficial version 6 release.

 Special Thanks
 ------------